binaryage/asepsis-web/index.md

 > Asepsis is using Sparkle updater.
 You should be prompted when a new version comes out.
 Asepsis checks for new version after every reboot.

-#### What happened in 10.7.4 update?

-> Previously Asepsis used DYLD_INSERT_LIBRARIES to modify DesktopServicesPriv during load time.
-Unfortunately Flashback malware used the same mechanism and Apple decided to block system-wide usage of DYLD_INSERT_LIBRARIES in 10.7.4 update.
-As a workaround Asepsis 1.2 modifies DesktopServicesPriv on the disk during installation.
-This is more dirty solution.
-At least I have implemented post-login check which will inform you that someone reverted Asepsis changes back.
-For example after you do a system update and Apple rewrote DesktopServicesPriv framework with new version.
-If you get the warning, `asepsisctl install_wrapper` should patch DesktopServicesPriv again but better wait for my update.

 #### Does Asepsis install some kernel extension?

 > Since version 1.3 Asepsis does not use kernel extension anymore.

-#### Could this be ported to Snow Leopard?

-> Probably yes.
-Pre-Lion DesktopServicesPriv calls File Manager APIs from CoreServices.
-Technically the same approach could be done to File Manager.
-Actually this is what TotalFinder (prior to version 1.3) did under Snow Leopard using mach_override.
-I'm not going to implement it for Snow Leopard because I've already switched to Lion personally.

 ## Panic mode!